xenforo-ltd/docs/docs/templating-language.md

 ```html
 <xf:button  icon="save"></xf:button>
 ```
-The button tag takes the following arguments:
+The button tag takes the following attributes:

 -   `icon` - The icon class to apply to the button.
 (See button icons)